pivotal-cf/docs-pks/delete-cluster.hbs.md

 ## <a id='verify'></a>Verify Cluster Deletion

 To verify cluster deletion using the TKGI CLI:

 1. To verify cluster deletion, run `tkgi cluster CLUSTER-NAME`.
 Replace `CLUSTER-NAME` with the unique name for your cluster.
 <br>
     For example:
     ```console
     $ tkgi cluster my-cluster
     Name:                     my-cluster
     Plan Name:                small
     UUID:                     106aabc7-5ecb-4c54-a800-a32eef57a593
     Last Action:              DELETE
     Last Action State:        in progress
     Last Action Description:  Instance deletion in progress
     Kubernetes Master Host:   my-cluster.tkgi.local
     Kubernetes Master Port:   8443
     Worker Nodes:             3
     Kubernetes Master IP(s):  10.196.219.88
     Network Profile Name:
     Kubernetes Profile Name:
     Compute Profile Name:
     NSX Policy:               true
     Private Registries:       true
     ```
-    While Tanzu Kubernetes Grid Integrated Edition is deleting the cluster, the value for `Last Action Description` is `Instance deletion in progress`.
+    While {{  vars.product }} is deleting the cluster, the value for `Last Action Description` is `Instance deletion in progress`.

 1. Continue running the `tkgi cluster CLUSTER-NAME` command to track cluster deletion.
 The cluster is deleted when the CLI returns `Error: Cluster CLUSTER-NAME not found`.

 1. Run `tkgi clusters`.
-Confirm the cluster you deleted is not included in the list of Tanzu Kubernetes Grid Integrated Edition clusters.
+Confirm the cluster you deleted is not included in the list of {{  vars.product }} clusters.
   <p class="note"><strong>Note</strong>: If the cluster is not deleted, see <a href="troubleshoot-issues.html#cluster-delete-fail">Cluster Deletion Fails</a> in <em>Troubleshooting</em>.</p>

 ## <a id='non-interactive'></a>Delete Cluster without Prompt

 If you do not want the TKGI CLI to prompt you to confirm cluster deletion, use the `--non-interactive` flag.

     For example:
     ```console
     $ tkgi delete-cluster my-cluster --non-interactive
     ```